Sexual and Reproductive Health Services

 In most appointments, a clinician will perform a general exam that includes listening to the heart and lungs, feeling the thyroid gland, checking the breasts, and checking abdominal organs.
 The clinician may also demonstrate how to perform a self-breast exam if the patient is not familiar with this practice.
 In addition, a pelvic exam is usually performed.

 After the exam, the clinician will answer any questions.
 Results from the exam may not be available immediately.
 In most cases the patient will be notified by letter of pap smear results.

 Click image for more information about exams

-Unless you have a medical problem, you can wait to make an appointment for your first well-woman visit when you turn 21.
+Unless you have a medical problem, you can wait to make an appointment for your first well visit when you turn 21.
 After your first pelvic exam, your doctor will tell you when you need to come back.
 It’ll depend on your medical history and whether you have any health issues.
-Women who wish to use a prescription method of contraception should also have routine gynecological exams.
+Those who wish to use a prescription method of contraception should also have routine gynecological exams.

 We recommend a yearly checkup and consultation regardless of your gender, sexual activity, or contraception needs.
 However, Pap smears are recommended every three years unless abnormal cells are found.

 There are many FDA-approved methods of contraception so it can be very difficult to pick the right one.
 A great tool to help select options is found here but always talk to a provider first.
 Things to consider when choosing an option include, but aren't limited to: